ChrisColeTech/todo-list-mcp/README.md

 ```

 ### **Content Creation Pipeline**
+**User prompt:** *"I'm writing a blog series about microservices.
+I have all my topics planned in `/content/blog-series` and need tasks for each post with the complete writing and publishing workflow."*

 **What it does:** Manage content series creation with consistent quality and publication workflow.

 **How our MCP makes it better:**